alexandear/import-gitlab-commits/README.md

 The tool to import commits from private GitLab to separate repo.
 Can be used to show your programming activity for another company in GitHub.

+Check out this informative blog post on how to import GitLab commits at https://www.alexandear.tech/posts/2023-03-08-import-gitlab-commits/ for a practical use case.

 # Getting Started

 1. Download and install [Go 1.20](https://go.dev/dl/).